akrish4/akrish4/README.md

 <h3 align="center">A   full-stack developer 🤓 from India 🇮🇳</h3>

 ## Me 👨‍💻
 A web developer & Open Source Enthusiast, currently pursuing B.Tech in CSE discipline.
 My field of interest is DL/ML, App/Web Development.
 Looking for an organization where I can utilize whatever knowledge I have gathered or acquired till now and further enhance my skill-sets in the IT field.
 I am the type of guy who always learns by implementing, always having a strong desire to learn.
 I spend most of my time contributing to Open-Source Projects and software.
-When I am not coding, I _BLOG_

 - 🔭 I’m currently working on ....***ml***
 - 🌱 I’m currently learning .... **python**